grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** So what do you propose?

 **Johnny:** Remember our discussion from several minutes ago?
 Usually, when I push a use case-related logic to another object at the system boundary, I pick from among the Facade pattern and the Command pattern.
-Fadaces are simpler but less scalable, while commands are way more scalable and composable but a new command object needs to be created by the application each time a use case is triggered and a new command class needs to be created by a programmer when support for a new use case is added to the system.
+Facades are simpler but less scalable, while commands are way more scalable and composable but a new command object needs to be created by the application each time a use case is triggered and a new command class needs to be created by a programmer when support for a new use case is added to the system.

 **Benjamin:** Ok, I already know that you prefer commands.